CyonixC/DSC-Zookeeper/README.md

 RUN CGO_ENABLED=0 GOOS=linux go build -o ./go-main ./dockertest/main.go
 ```
 ## Folder structure
 The packages used for this project are located in the `/internal`.
+Client and server code that implements these packages are located in `/main`.
 Following is a brief description of the packages; for more detailed information, refer to the README files in the corresponding directories.

 ### Connection manager
 This handles TCP messaging between nodes.
 This should be used with Docker.